build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Make code changes with Pull Request Workflow
 Let's say you now want to make changes to the infrastructure.
 For example, we want to add a third subnet to the VPC, updating LoadBalancer and Autoscaling groups to use it.

 As a **best practice**, you should never make changes directly to the main branch.
 We should always create a separate branch on which changes will be done, and once these changes are approved by reviewers they will be merged with the main branch.
 There are many git branching strategies that you can explore and use for your specific org/team needs.
+You can use the same strategies with CodeCatalyst.

 For this blog, I am keeping it simple.
 Anytime I need to make changes, I create a new branch _(step2)_ and I make new changes to infrastructure there _(step3)_.
 I then create a Pull Request (PR) to merge the new branch with the main branch.
 As shown in the image, anytime a PR is opened _(step4)_, CodeCatalyst will automatically run PR workflow to create a changeset _(step5)_.
 A ChangeSet allows you to preview how proposed changes to a stack might impact your currently running resources.
 You can then decide if you want to execute the changes or not.